-Day 2 - Mark 4:13-20 'Good soil'
+Day 21 - Mark 4:13-20 'Good soil'

-As the weather slowly improves, those of us lucky to have gardens are inevitably thinking about what will grow this year.
-After the winter months there's lots of prep work to do at the moment, getting the ground ready for planting and (hopefully) the abundance of spring and summer to come.
+As winter beckons, many of us lucky to have gardens or allotments will start to think about what we'd like to grow next year.
+Over the next few months, there will be prep work to do, getting the ground ready for planting and (hopefully) the abundance of spring and summer to come.